Images are essential to every online business, from e-commerce platforms to content-driven websites. For instance,

 )

-Now, these tags come in handy when you have to search for specific images, especially when there exists more than one image with the same name.
+Now, these tags come in handy when you have to search for specific images, especially when more than one image has the same name.

 In the above example, you can use the ImageKit list and search API as shown below to search for Halloween banners for mobile devices using these tags uploaded within the last 7 days and more than 2MB in size.